splunk/splunk-ansible/docs/CONTRIBUTING.md

 TODO

 ## Contribution Workflow
 Help is always welcome!
-For example, documentation (like the text you are reading now) can always use improvement.
-There's always code that can be clarified and variables or functions that can be renamed or commented.
-There's always a need for more test coverage.
-You get the idea - if you ever see something you think should be fixed, you should own it.
+For example, documentation can always use improvement.
+There's always code that can be clarified, functionality that can be extended, and tests to be added to guarantee behavior.
+If you see something you think should be fixed, don't be afraid to own it.

 ##### Feature Requests and Bug Reports
 Have ideas on improvements?
 See something that needs work?
 While the community encourages everyone to contribute code, it is also appreciated when someone reports an issue.
-Please report any issues or bugs you find through [Github's issue tracker](https://github.com/splunk/splunk-ansible/issues).
+Please report any issues or bugs you find through [GitHub's issue tracker](https://github.com/splunk/splunk-ansible/issues).

 If you are reporting a bug, please include:
 * Your operating system name and version